royderks/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 ## Using GraphQL with Apollo

-The project you'll create in this post will be an application that displays a list of events and makes it possible to manage the attendants of those events.
-The data for this application is returned by the GraphQL server that was described in the Prerequisites section of this post.
+The data for the application you create in this post is returned by the GraphQL server that was described in the Prerequisites section of this post.
 After you've followed the instructions in the _Getting started_ section of that project's README, including adding your Auth0 information, the GraphQL server will become available at `http://localhost:4000/graphql` and an interactive playground at `http://localhost:4000/graphqplayground`.
 Using this GraphQL Playground interface you can inspect the schema of this server or send documents containing queries and/or mutations to it.
 An example of a query that can be handled by this GraphQL server is:

 ```
 query {